huangsam/kotlin-trial/README.md

 # Kotlin Trial

-Coding in Kotlin to explore tools like [Detekt](https://detekt.dev/) and the overall Kotlin ecosystem.
+Coding in Kotlin to explore tools like [Detekt](https://detekt.dev/) and [ktlint](https://pinterest.github.io/ktlint/latest/), as well as taking stock of the overall Kotlin ecosystem.

 ## Getting started